MarkChuCarroll/pica/docs/intro.md

 ## Boson Basics

 Bosons are very simple data types.
-Unlike an object-oriented language, there are virtually no behaviors associated with bosons.
+Unlike an object-oriented language, there are virtually no behaviors associated with bosonSpecs.
 They're just completely passive data.
 A boson type is very similar to an algebraic type in a language like OCaml.
 The type has a name, which is used in type declarations; and it has a list of named type constructors.
-Each type constructor has a different list of arguments, which can be either positional ("tuple bosons") or named ("struct bosons").
+Each type constructor has a different list of arguments, which can be either positional ("tuple bosonSpecs") or named ("struct bosonSpecs").

 For convenience, Pica provides a list boson, which is basically just a lisp-style cons list with added syntax.
 It's basically: